MahirMahbub/book_inventory/README.md

     - Delete Book
     - Post Author
     - Get Author
+    - Create Admin

 - user service
   - JWT Authentication
     - Register
     - Log In
-    - User Verification with Resend
+    - User Verification with Resend and Old Token Detection on Resend and Expiry.
-    - Password Change with Resend
+    - Password Change with Resend and Old Token Detection on Resend and Expiry.
     - Access Token and Refresh Token
-    - Refresh Token Automatic Reuse Detection
-    - User Verification and Password Change Multiple Token-link Detection
 - elastic search
    - Indexing book and author
    - Get paginated Authors by name search(fuzzy search in first_name, last_name) (only for user)
    - Get paginated Books by name search(fuzzy search in title, author's first_name, author's last_name) (only for user)